Fuel Tech Experts

 Difference between Oilsyn Diesel Power/Race DNA, Oilsyn Hybrogen and Archoil AR6900-D

-August 3, 2022 Andy 45 Comments
+August 3, 2022 Andy 98 Comments

 Take Archoil AR6900-D or Oilsyn Diesel Power DNA as examples.
 They deliver a multitude of functions that include fuel stabilization, anti-foaming, cleaning (via detergents), lubricity (via a lubricant), cetane improver, and combustion improvement (via a combustion catalyst).
 These are all delivered chemically to the fuel, and obtaining a balance of functions becomes more of an art form than science because the functions can compete against one another.

 Too much lubricity can reduce cleaning performance; too much detergent can reduce combustion catalyst performance; too much cetane improver can negate MPG gains being delivered by the combustion catalyst, and it goes on and on.
-When you consider that fuels vary in lubricity, cetane #, and detergent performance and combine this with the fact that engines respond differently to each of the functions mentioned above, it is no wonder it is impossible to achieve a 100% success rate with additive use.
-However, Archoil can get closer to it than most by offering a range of technologies that provide different functions or deliver similar functions differently.
-In contrast, most competitor products are simply cetane improver with a cheap mono-acid lubricant.
+When you consider that fuels vary in lubricity, cetane number, and detergent performance and combine this with the fact that engines respond differently to each of the functions mentioned above, it is no wonder it is impossible to achieve a 100% success rate with additive use.
+However, Oilsyn can get closer to it than most by offering a range of technologies that provide different functions or deliver similar functions differently.
+In contrast, most competitor products are simply cetane improvers with a cheap mono-acid lubricant.
 This includes many of the popular brands.

 Quick summary of each product: